daivik007/Rooting-A70s/README.md

 9. Reboot.
 Here it won't reboot and will ask for data reset.
 10. Allow data reset and you'll be fine.

-## Installing Magisk and modules
+## Installing Magisk Modules

 ### Basic Procedure

-- Install the .zip file of the module
+- Download the .zip file of the module
 - Go to Magisk > Modules > Install from storage
 - Select the .zip package
 - Reboot!